LBeghini/Java-Design-Patterns/README.md

 ## About

 This application is a simple Java Console Application that aims to implement design pattern examples to a Programmin Language Class.
-A set of design patterns will be developed each week, and they'll be divided in different [branches](https://github.com/LBeghini/Java-Design-Patterns/branches).
+A set of design patterns will be developed each week, and they are divided in different [branches](https://github.com/LBeghini/Java-Design-Patterns/branches).

 The main branch is a template for every other branch.